MarcoFernandez14/UFOs/README.md

 ![UFOs_filtered](https://github.com/MarcoFernandez14/UFOs/blob/main/static/images/ufosWebApp_filtered.png)

 ## Summary
-Even though the the webpage accomplishes its purpose, it is interesting to note:
+Even though the webpage accomplishes its purpose, it is interesting to note:

 #### Drawback:
 * The user has to know very specific words in order to be able to use the 'Shape' filter